 All identified AI disruption threats, ranked by severity and timeframe.

-The AI Transformation Roadmap outlines specific initiatives to counter these threats and capitalise on opportunities.
+The AI Transformation Roadmap in the next phase will outline specific initiatives to counter these threats.

 All identified AI growth and efficiency opportunities, ranked by impact.

-The AI Transformation Roadmap outlines specific initiatives to capitalise on these opportunities and counter identified threats.
+The AI Transformation Roadmap in the next phase will outline specific initiatives to capitalise on these opportunities.

 As a enterprise Professional, Scientific and Technical Services firm, AI disruption is reshaping the competitive landscape across operations, customer experience, workforce and compliance.
 The patterns below highlight where AI is creating the most impact for organisations in this sector.